Woodlark cuscus: Reproduction and development

 The behaviors that occur among male and female Woodlark cuscus before, during, and after mating have not yet been observed.
 However, the capture of five female Woodlark cuscuses in August 1987 led to the following interesting observations: one of the females were parous but did not have any young while another was clearly lactating.
 Two others had its naked young in their pouches while one of them had its older young on its back.
 This transition from the pouch of the mother to the back of the mother as the young age is typical in the Phalanger lullulae because they are metatherians and this transition is typical metatherian behavior.
 The various states of the young and female cuscuses were in demonstrate that the breeding season most likely happens over a long period of time.
 It has also been noted that they give birth to single young.

 Another aspect of the Woodlark cuscus' metatherian identity can be seen the composition of the mother's milk.
-As the young grow, the carbohydrate, lipid, and protein compositions in the mother's milk fluctuates in accordance to the stage the young Phalanger lullulae is in as it grows.
-The tiny young will feed on milk that is very dilute and composted of simple sugars while the older ones feed on more concentrated milk.
+As the young grow, the carbohydrate, lipid, and protein compositions in the mother's milk fluctuates in accordance to the stage the young P. lullulae is in as it grows.
+The tiny young will feed on milk that is very dilute and composed of simple sugars while the older ones feed on more concentrated milk.